-- Effective from January 1, 2007, the Bank and its subsidiaries adopted the ROC SFAS No.37, "Accounting for Intangible Assets".
-The Bank and its subsidiaries have reassessed the useful lives and amortization methods of the intangible assets already recognized on the effective date.
-The adoption of the ROC SFAS No. 37 did not impact on the Bank and its subsidiaries' consolidated financial statements as of and for the six-month period ended June 30, 2007. - 2.
-The Bank and its subsidiaries adopted the accounting principles prescribed in Interpretation 2007-052 "Accounting for employee bonus and remuneration of directors" by the Accounting Research and Development Foundation on January 1, 2008.
+- Effective from January 1, 2007, the Bank adopted the ROC SFAS No.37, "Accounting for Intangible Assets".
+The Bank has reassessed the useful lives and amortization methods of the intangible assets already recognized on the effective date.
+The adoption of the ROC SFAS No. 37 did not impact on the Bank's financial statements as of and for the six-month period ended June 30, 2007. - 2.
+The Bank adopted the accounting principles prescribed in Interpretation 2007-052 "Accounting for employee bonus and remuneration of directors" by the Accounting Research and Development Foundation on January 1, 2008.

-The above change in accounting principles decreased the Banks and its subsidiaries' net income by NT\$750(US\$25), and there is no significant effects in earning per shares, for the six-month period ended June 30, 2008.
+The above change in accounting principles decreased the Bank's net income by NT\$750 (US\$25), and there is no significant effects in earning per shares, for the six-month period ended June 30, 2008.